tgreenidge/HangmanCLI/README.md

 #### Instructions to create  a different list of words that is found in the dictionaryWords.js file

-Manipulate the parameters for the API to select your preferences
+1. Manipulate the parameters for the API to select your preferences

 API: http://linkedin-reach.hagbpyjegb.us-west-2.elasticbeanstalk.com/words

-Parameters: see document for online parameters
+Parameters: See document online for parameters to be passed into string query

 - From the root folder of the project, type the following in the command line: